More information coming soon about Green activities

 Green Schools-Earth Week Fundraiser

-April is Earth Month so let's celebrate by supporting local organizations that take care of our environment.
-On April 20-21, EMS SCA, Environmental Club members, and the Green Committee will be collecting $1 donations from every student to go towards a local environmental charity of their choice.
-Whichever organization gets the majority of votes will receive the full donation.
-We encourage everyone to learn about and support these amazing organizations that give back and protect our environment.
-Tables with collection boxes will be located in all school grade entrances (6th, 7th, and 8th grade) from 7:30 to 8am.
-Bring in $1 and we will donate it to the winning charity!
+During Earth Month in April local organizations that take care of our environment were supported.
+EMS SCA, Environmental Club members, and the Green Committee collected $1 donations from every student to go towards a local environmental charity of their choice, with the organization earning the most votes receiving the full donation.
+Everyone was encouraged to learn about and support the three organizations below that give back and protect our environment.

 Luke Meyers Memorial Scholarship-Live Like Luke

-To honor former local GHS high school student, Luke Meyers who passed away in 2019, the Luke Meyers Memorial Scholarship was founded to support underprivileged graduating high school seniors dedicated to studying and protecting the natural world.
-The scholarship fund will enhance that expanding ripple effect and over time we will have a cohort of scholarship recipients who will be working in environmental careers and making an impact on our world. www.livelikeluke365.org
+To honor former local GHS high school student, Luke Meyers, who passed away in 2019 the Luke Meyers Memorial Scholarship was founded to support underprivileged graduating high school seniors dedicated to studying and protecting the natural world.
+The scholarship fund was created to enhance that expanding ripple effect and over time yielded a cohort of scholarship recipients who will be working in environmental careers and making an impact on our world. www.livelikeluke365.org

 Soundwaters